-Please ensure applications and supplementary evidence is submitted by the deadline.
+Please ensure applications and supplementary evidence is submitted by the deadline for the relevant authority.

 Applications under faith criteria

 Applicants wishing to apply for a place under faith criteria should complete the Supplementary Form (appendix 1).

 The completed form, together with any required evidence, (see below), should be returned to the relevant local authority for which a preference has been made by the closing date.